rails/rails/guides/source/testing.md

 #### Your First Failing Test

 To see how a test failure is reported, you can add a failing test to the `article_test.rb` test case.
+Here were are asserting that the article will not save, which will fail the test when the article saves successfully.

 ```ruby
 test "should not save article without title" do